petar-nikolic125/hmo-finder-live/replit.md

 - Emphasize financial analytics and ROI calculations
 - Maintain authentic portal integration with real search URLs
 - Responsive design for mobile and desktop users
-- Ready for production deployment on Render/Vercel platforms
+- Ready for production deployment on Railway, Render, and Vercel platforms
 - Requires proper deployment configuration with fixed static file paths
 - Fully Vercel-ready with serverless architecture and optimized build process